leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ## Section 2: SQL Server Basics

+#### Introduction

+You will get the most out of this lab if you understand what SQL server is and how to write basic SQL SELECT statements and SQL stored procedures.
+However, this understanding is not strictly required in order to be able to reproduce the steps in this lab, and you can skip learning SQL if you are only focused on learning the Excel and INTERJECT portions of the lab.

+The following sections will provide links to external resources for you to use as learning resources for SQL Server.

 *In this section:*

 ##### [2.1 - What is SQL Server?](#21---what-is-sql-server-1)
 ##### [2.2 - The SQL SELECT Statement](#22---the-sql-select-statement-1)
 ##### [2.3 - SQL Stored Procedures](#23---sql-stored-procedures-1)

-#### Introduction

-You will get the most out of this lab if you understand what SQL server is and how to write basic SQL SELECT statements and SQL stored procedures.
-However, this understanding is not strictly required in order to be able to reproduce the steps in this lab, and you can skip learning SQL if you are only focused on learning the Excel and INTERJECT portions of the lab.

-The following sections wil links as learning resources for SQL Server.

 #### 2.1 - What is SQL Server?